iPhone/iOS FAQ: How do I delete/remove/uninstall iPhone applications?

-For more information, read the details below on how to delete iPhone apps (now updated for iOS 11).
+If you want more information, read the steps below for more details on how to delete iPhone apps.

 To delete an iPhone app (application), just press and hold the app icon for the app you want do delete.
 (Don’t do a force-press, just press it lightly.)
 When you press on the icon for a second or two, all of the app icons will appear to get nervous and start wiggling in place.
 When this behavior starts, all of your third-party iPhone applications will show an “X” icon in the upper-left corner of their app icon, as shown in this iOS 11 screenshot: